jordiparislopez/Machine-Learning/README.md

   - Linear regression: performs a simple regression routine that allows to predict value given a previously known training set.
   - Image recognition: Trains and evaluates a large dataset 10 classes of 28px x 28px grayscale pictures.
 Different callbacks are used.
   - Image classification: Trains the algorithm so that images can be classified according to a binary set of classes.
+This code requires the module wget to retrieve dataset.